OrdenWills/LFM2.5-350M-home-assistant-sft

 Model Overview

-OrdenWills/LFM2.5-350M-home-assistant-sft is a specialized 350 million parameter language model, fine-tuned from LiquidAI/LFM2.5-350M, designed specifically for smart home automation.
-It processes natural language commands and current device states to generate precise tool calls for controlling various home devices, including lights, doors, thermostats, TVs, fans, and speakers.
+The OrdenWills/LFM2.5-350M-home-assistant-sft is a specialized 350 million parameter language model, fine-tuned from LiquidAI/LFM2.5-350M, designed for smart home automation.
+Its core function is to translate natural language commands into precise, structured tool calls for controlling various home devices, while maintaining full awareness of their current states.

 Key Capabilities

-• Advanced Device Disambiguation: Intelligently resolves ambiguous commands (e.g., "Turn off the TV") by considering device states and room context.
+• Advanced Device Disambiguation: Intelligently resolves ambiguous commands (e.g., "Turn off the TV") by considering device states, room context, and connected devices.

-• State Awareness: Handles commands based on current device states, such as turning off only devices that are currently on, or gracefully responding when actions are already satisfied.
+• State Awareness: Handles commands based on current device states, such as gracefully responding when lights are already off or dynamically acting on devices that need action (e.g., "Off everything").

-• Complex Command Handling: Supports universal scope commands ("Off everything"), pronoun resolution, relative state clauses ("Close the door that is open"), and multi-device compound commands.
+• Complex Command Handling: Supports media playback, pronoun resolution, relative state clauses ("Close the door that is open"), and multi-device compound commands, emitting parallel tool calls without truncation.

-• High Accuracy: Achieves an overall accuracy of 97.8% across 59 specific edge-case and logic-stress categories in smart home scenarios.
+• High Accuracy: Achieves an overall accuracy of 98.5% across 59 highly specific edge-case and logic-stress categories in evaluation.

 Training and Features